travis-ci/docs-travis-ci-com/source/content/docs/user/selenium-setup.md

 ---
-title: Selenium setup
+title: Headless browser testing setup
 kind: content
 ---

+## What This Guide Covers

+This guide covers headless browser testing using tools provided by the Travis [CI environment](/docs/user/ci-environment/).
+Most of the content is technology-neutral and does not cover all the details of specific testing tools (like Poltergeist or Capybara).
+We recommend you start with the [Getting Started](/docs/user/getting-started/) and [Build Configuration](/docs/user/build-configuration/) guides before reading this one.

+## Using xvfb to Run Tests in the Browser

-You can run Selenium tests (and anything else that requires a browser) on Travis CI.
-The environment has xvfb and Firefox installed. xvfb is a "virtual framebuffer" that lets you run a real browser on a headless machine, as if a proper display were attached.
-It does require a little extra setup, though.
+You can run test suites that require a browser on Travis CI.
+The environment has `xvfb` (X Virtual Framebuffer) and `Firefox` installed. xvfb lets you run a real browser on a headless machine, as if a proper display were attached.

-First, somewhere in your before_script, you need this line:
+Befor `xvfb` can be used, it needs to be started.
+Typically an optimal place to do it is `before_script`, like this:

+    before_script:
+      - "export DISPLAY=:99.0"
-    sh -e /etc/init.d/xvfb start
+      - "sh -e /etc/init.d/xvfb start"

 This starts xvfb on display port :99.0.
 The display port is set directly in the /etc/init.d script.

-Second, when you run your tests, you need to tell your Selenium process about that display port, so it knows where to start Firefox.
+Second, when you run your tests, you need to tell your testing tool process (e.g. Selenium) about that display port, so it knows where to start Firefox.
+This will vary between testing tools and programming languages.

+## Using Phantom.js

+[Phantom.js](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
+It is an optimal solution for fast headless testing, site scraping, pages capture, SVG renderer, network monitoring and many other use cases.

+[CI environment](/docs/user/ci-environment/) provides Phantom.js preinstalled at `/usr/local/bin/phantomjs`.

+## Examples

+### Ruby

+#### RSpec, Jasmine, Cucumber

 Here's an example rake task that runs Rspec, Jasmine, and Cucumber tests:

     task :travis do
       ["rspec spec", "rake jasmine:ci", "rake cucumber"].each do |cmd|